maidsafe/safe_network/sn_cli/README.md

 - `wallet`: Commands for wallet management.
 This includes creating wallets, checking balances, and making transactions.
 - `files`: Commands for file management.
 This includes uploading, downloading, and deleting files.
 - `register`: Commands for register management.
 This includes creating, reading, and writing to registers.
-- `gossipsub`: Commands for gossipsub management.
-This includes subscribing to topics and publishing messages.